Creative Learning And Development For Children

 Preschoolers like to experiment with musical instruments, along with their voices, to convey emotions and thoughts.
 Your child will love to sing and may do so for the sake of it, and they love predictable music, simple melodies and tunes.

 They may listen to popular music, voice their lines, and phrases and words will generally come from things and people around them.
 Your preschooler will typically remember, identify and sing favourite songs.
-Singing lets kids understand the distinctions between quick, medium, long, short, noisy and quiet tunes and melodies.
+Singing children children understand the distinctions between quick, medium, long, short, noisy and quiet tunes and melodies.

 How Dance Lets Children Learn and Develop